 Short-term Care: Rehospitalizations

-In New London Specialty Care, 20.56 Percentage of Residents Rehospitalized
+In New London Specialty Care, 11.97% of Residents Rehospitalized

 Short-term Care: ER Visits

-In New London Specialty Care, 11.28 Percentage of Patients
+In New London Specialty Care, 23.09% of Patients

 Short-term Care: Facilitates Functional Improvement

-In New London Specialty Care, 79.5% Percentage of Resident
+In New London Specialty Care, 86.79% of Resident

-This is the percentage of short-term care residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.
-High levels of autonomy with ADL's often correlates with superior rehabilitation.
+This tells you the percentage of short-term residents that experienced functional improvements, such as with activities of daily living.
+Higher levels of independence with activities of daily living typically correlates with superior rehabilitation.

 Nearby Hospitals